Acura Integra Insurance Rates

 Policy rates by type of insurance:

-Rates are based on $500 policy deductibles, 30/60 liability coverage, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all U.S. states and for different Integra trim levels.
+These estimates include $500 comprehensive and collision deductibles, minimum liability limits, and includes medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and Integra trim levels.

 Price Range Variability

-For the normal driver, Acura Integra insurance rates range from the low end price of $406 for your basic liability-only policy to a much higher rate of $3,174 for a policy for a high-risk driver.
+For an average driver, Acura Integra insurance rates go from as low as $406 for just liability insurance to a high of $3,174 for high-risk insurance.

 Urban vs. Rural Price Range

-Your location has a large influence on auto insurance rates.
-Rural areas are shown to have lower incidents of collision claims than cities with more traffic congestion.
-The price range example below illustrates how geographic area affects car insurance rates.
+Living in a larger city has a large influence on car insurance rates.
+Rural areas are shown to have a lower frequency of comprehensive and collision claims than densely populated cities.

 Use the form below to get customized rates for your location.